 Class A Gas Advantages: Large picture windshield gives you a fantastic view of the road and landscape.
 Sits up high so you have good visibility.
 Open floorplan feels more spacious than many Class C motorhomes.
 More storage than a traditional Class C. Some models offer hydraulic bunks that drop down over the cockpit and provide additional sleeping space when camping.
 Often comes equipped with automatic leveling jacks making set-up very easy and quick.
-Generally uses 30 amp power and comes with generator.
+Generally uses 30 amp power and comes with generator, although some larger units may operate on 50amp electric.
 Typically rated to tow about 5,000 pounds.
 Has one door in the cabin to enter and exit; no traditional cab doors.

 Class A Gas Drawbacks: Wider than a Class C. Check your weight restrictions carefully so that you do not overload.
 May not get very good gas mileage due to weight and wind resistence.
 Because these units sit so high, they require more steps to get in and out than most other motorhomes.
 If you want to explore the area, bring a separate car.
 With the engine in front, these units can be loud when driving.
 You will have storage costs.